Don’t sleep on it: These are the mattress deals to grab this Boxing Day

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-The best Boxing Day mattress deals to expect in 2021 from Emma, Simba, Eve and more
+The best Boxing Day mattress deals to expect in 2021 and early offers from Emma, Simba, Eve and more

 He sees you when you’re sleeping, he knows when you’re awake... because of your old lumpy mattress